Leslie Van Houten, follower of cult leader Charles Manson, released from California prison

 Van Houten was found suitable for parole after a July 2020 hearing, but her release was blocked by Newsom, who maintained she was still a threat to society.
 She filed an appeal with a trial court, which rejected it.
 She then turned to the appellate courts.

-The appellate court’s ruling in May reversed an earlier decision by Newsom, who rejected parole for Van Houten in 2020.
+The Second District Court of Appeal in May reversed an earlier decision by Newsom, who rejected parole for Van Houten in 2020.
 She had been recommended for parole five times since 2016.
 All of those recommendations were rejected by either Newsom or former Gov. Jerry Brown.

 Manson died in prison in 2017 of natural causes at age 83 after nearly half a century behind bars.